mohitjain/real-estate-demo-website-django-learing/README.md

 ---

 This is just a demo application built for learning Django.
 Feel free to use the source code in any way.
-Here are some of the screenshots of the webapp with basic admin features.
-I built it just for learning Django.
+Here are some of the screenshots of the webapp with basic admin features, controlling listings, realtor accounts etc. I built it just for learning Django.

 ##Home Page